Developing Communicative Skills in Primary School Students Through Inclusive Education: A Methodological Approach

 Abstract

-This study aimed to develop and evaluate a pedagogical methodology designed to enhance communicative skills among primary school students in inclusive education settings.
-Using a quasi-experimental design with pre-test and post-test control groups, the study involved 80 students from Grades 2 to 4 in mainstream schools, equally divided into experimental and control groups.
-The experimental group participated in a 16-week intervention program that integrated interactive teaching strategies, speech development activities, and collaborative learning.
-Communicative abilities were measured through validated observation protocols, teacher checklists, and structured interviews before and after the intervention.
-The results demonstrated statistically significant improvements in the experimental group across all dimensions of communication, including verbal and non-verbal communication, empathy, cooperation, and self-expression, particularly among students with special educational needs (SEN).
-These findings suggest that structured, inclusive pedagogical approaches can effectively foster communicative competence and support social integration in diverse classroom settings.
+This study developed and evaluated a pedagogical methodology for improving communicative skills among primary school students in inclusive education settings.
+A quasi-experimental design with pre-test and post-test control groups was used.
+The participants were 80 students from Grades 2 to 4 in mainstream schools, divided equally into experimental and control groups.
+The experimental group received a 16-week intervention involving interactive teaching, speech development activities, and collaborative learning.
+Data were collected using observation protocols, teacher checklists, structured interviews, and communicative skill assessments.
+The results showed significant improvements in verbal and non-verbal communication, empathy, cooperation, and self-expression, particularly among students with special educational needs.
+These findings support the integration of structured communicative activities into inclusive primary classroom practice.

 Keywords